nph84/Install-osTicket/README.md

 <p>
 <img src="https://github.com/user-attachments/assets/9406c331-1d6f-4589-8ee6-8ae5b36ccd1e"</p>

-<p>After removing all inherited permissions, lets add new permissions.
+<p>After removing all inherited permissions, let's add new permissions.
 Click on select a principal, and type Everyone in the box just for the purposes of this exercise since we don't know what user osTicket will represent.
 We will give the user full control.
 Now osTicket has full of the configuration file.</p>
 <br />